 The District Export Action Plan will include clear identification of products (goods and services) with export potential in the district.
-The plan may include institutional/other regulatory responsibilities. specifics policy, and operational of infrastructure/utilities/logistics interventions required across the entire chain producer/farm to the export destination also to cover aspects like production, productivity/competitiveness, improvements required in design, tie up of producers with exporters, aggregation, sorting, testing, certification, packaging, transportation through cold chain or otherwise, import export formalities, fulfilment of destination countries standards etc. It will also include identifying bottlenecks/Issues in GI production, registration, marketing and its exports.
+The plan may include institutional/other responsibilities, specifics policy, regulatory of and operational reform infrastructure/utilities/logistics interventions required across the entire chain producer/farm to the export destination also to cover aspects like production, productivity/competitiveness, improvements required in design, tie up of producers with exporters, aggregation, sorting, testing, certification, packaging, transportation through cold chain or otherwise, import export formalities, fulfilment of destination countries standards etc. It will also include identifying bottlenecks/Issues in GI production, registration, marketing and its exports.